Super (2010 American film)

-Super is a 2010 American black comedy superhero film written and directed by James Gunn and starring Rainn Wilson, Elliot Page, Liv Tyler, Kevin Bacon and Nathan Fillion.
-It tells the story of Frank Darbo, a short-order cook who becomes a superhero without having any superhuman ability, calling himself the "Crimson Bolt".
-He sets out to rescue his wife Sarah from the hands of a drug dealer.
+Super is a 2010 American black comedy superhero film written and directed by James Gunn.
+It stars Rainn Wilson, Elliot Page, Liv Tyler, Kevin Bacon, and Nathan Fillion.
+The film follows an ordinary man who becomes a masked superhero called the Crimson Bolt, uses savage violence to compensate for his lack of superhuman abilities, and sets out to rescue his wife from a drug dealer.

-The film premiered at the 2010 Toronto International Film Festival and was released in theaters in the United States on April 1, 2011 and on video on demand on April 13, 2011.
-The film was released unrated in U.S. theaters, and later received an R rating for its DVD/Blu-ray release.
-Upon release, Super received mixed reviews from critics and grossed over $590,000 against a budget of $2.5 million, making it Gunn's lowest-grossing film.
+Super premiered at the 2010 Toronto International Film Festival on September 12, 2010, and was released in theaters in the United States on April 1, 2011, and on video on demand on April 13 by IFC Midnight.
+The film was released unrated in U.S. theaters, and later received an R rating for its DVD and Blu-ray release.
+It received mixed reviews from critics and grossed $593,933 on a budget of $2.5 million.

-In 2019, Wilson reprised his role as the Crimson Bolt in the mid-credits scene of Gunn's supervillain film Brightburn, via a new photo taken for the film.
+The film has since been considered a cult classic, particularly among fans who appreciate its subversive and unconventional approach to the superhero genre.

 Plot

-Short-order cook Frank Darbo recalls his only two good memories from a disappointing life: marrying his wife, Sarah, and an incident in which he directed a police officer to catch a purse snatcher.
-Frank immortalizes these two events in a pair of crayon drawings that he hangs on his wall for inspiration.
-Sarah, a recovering addict, leaves Frank for Jacques, a charismatic strip club owner who gets her hooked on drugs.
-Frank sinks into depression, where he has a vision in which he is touched by the finger of God and meets the Holy Avenger, a superhero from a public-access television show (based on the actual Christian superhero series, Bibleman), who tells Frank that God has chosen him for a very special purpose.
+Frank Darbo, a devoutly religious short-order cook, recalls his only two good memories from an otherwise disappointing life: marrying his wife Sarah and pointing a police officer in the direction of a man who snatched a woman's purse.
+He immortalizes these events in two crayon drawings hung on his wall for inspiration.
+Sarah, a recovering drug addict, has left him for Jacques, a charismatic strip club owner and drug lord who gets her hooked on drugs again.
+Frank sinks into depression and has a vision wherein he is touched by the finger of God and meets the Holy Avenger, a superhero from a Christian network TV show who tells Frank that God has chosen him for a very special purpose.

 Frank believes that God has chosen him to become a superhero and goes to a local comic book store for inspiration.
-His claim that he is designing a new superhero is met with enthusiastic appreciation from the store clerk, Libby.
-Frank creates a superhero costume and assumes the identity of "The Crimson Bolt".
-Armed with a pipe wrench, he begins to fight crime by delivering savage beatings to various rulebreakers, ranging from drug dealers and child molesters to a man who cuts in line at the movies.
-The Crimson Bolt soon becomes a media sensation.
-Initially, the media view him as a violent psychopath, but he begins to gain public appreciation after the criminal backgrounds of many of his victims come to light.
+His claim that he is designing a new superhero is met with enthusiastic appreciation from the young store clerk, Libby, and he creates a superhero costume before assuming the identity of the "Crimson Bolt".
+Lacking superhuman abilities, he deals with injustice in his own way, using a pipe wrench to savagely beat people such as thieves, drug dealers, child molesters, and a man who simply cuts in line at the movies.
+The Crimson Bolt soon becomes a media sensation, initially viewed as a violent psychopath, but he begins to gain public appreciation after the criminal backgrounds of many of his victims come to light.